 The MPhil and PhD programmes are led by:

-Dr Clark welcomes informal queries relating to any aspect of potential postgraduate level research at Trinity Laban.
+Dr Clark welcomes informal enquiries relating to any aspect of potential postgraduate level research at Trinity Laban.
 If you are considering contacting him or submitting a formal application, please read the Guidance Notes for RDP Applicants before you do so.
 The Guidance gives detailed information on the above and many additional aspects of the Research Degree Programme and the application process.

 The links in the drop-down box at the top right of this page give detailed information about the programme and the applications procedure, including funding.